candycode/loco/README.md

 Design documents and UML diagrams created with the excellent [yul](http://yuml.me/) tool might point pop up in the public repository at some point.

+The priority now is to add user documentation to show how to use _LoCO_ in other projects and some required low-level details like how memory management is performed - hint: quite a complex task due to the way Qt manages menory, coupled with automatic garbage collection in JS and support for run-time loaded objects.

 ###License